Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Air Plants (Tillandsia)

 Air plants require no soil, which makes them ideal for small bathroom surfaces, shelves, and window ledges.
-They absorb moisture directly from the air; in a bathroom with regular shower use, they may need very little additional watering.
+They absorb moisture directly from the air, so in a bathroom with regular shower use they may need very little additional watering.
 They come in dozens of shapes and sizes.

-How to fix it: Mist 2-3 times per week if your bathroom is not consistently humid, or let them absorb steam from showers.
+Air plants absorb moisture from the air, making a humid bathroom an ideal home.
+How to grow it: Mist 2-3 times per week if your bathroom is not consistently humid, or let them absorb steam from showers.
 Once a week, soak in water for 30 minutes and shake off excess.
 Allow to dry fully before placing back in an enclosed container.

 -